Cnasboll/server-driven-ui-flutter/herodex_3000/README.md

 ### SHQL™ (Small, Handy, Quintessential Language™)

-SHQL™ is a general-purpose scripting language with variables, functions, loops, conditionals, and object access via dot notation.
-Each word actually describes the language well — it's small (lightweight), handy (practical, embedded in YAML for UI), and quintessential (it captures the essence of what you need for expression evaluation and state management).
-It has lambdas, loops, object literals, and drives an entire server-driven UI framework.
-Plus "Quintessential" is just a great word that nobody uses enough.
+SHQL™ is a general-purpose, Turing-complete scripting language — the *only* language application logic is written in.
+Variables, functions, loops, conditionals, object literals with dot-notation access, lambdas, closures: everything you need to drive a full application without writing Dart.

+SHQL™ needs native Dart callbacks only for platform operations (displaying a dialog, writing to a file, calling the network).
+These are registered on the runtime with a double-underscore prefix and wrapped in SHQL™ user functions — the application layer never touches Dart directly.

 It runs inside a `Runtime` with a `ConstantsSet` (interned identifiers).